Undergraduate Course: Neuroimaging (BIME10009)

 |Summary||Neuroimaging is burgeoning due to neurological, neurosurgical and neuropsychological advances, which require increasingly sophisticated imaging techniques.
 As well, the technology which allows the neural axis to be imaged is rapidly advancing, as are post-processing and image analysis techniques.
 The scope of neuroimaging applications range from laboratory-type research, through translational medicine, clinical application, physics and engineering, mathematics and statistics, as well as informatics and computing sciences.
 This course will introduce students to cutting edge neuroimaging basic sciences, techniques, applications in research and clinical situations, neuroanatomy, safety issues and practical applications.

-Since 2009 Edinburgh Imaging Academy had run a 10 credit elective course for the programme, using materials derived from its 180 credit, part time MSc programmes.
-In the 2014-15 academic year the elective was successfully expanded to 20 credits by drawing on additional materials from the existing MScs.
-The MSc courses from which materials are drawn are: Techniques and Physics, Applications in Disease, Practicalities and Safety, Image Interpretation and Evaluation and Translational Imaging and Clinical Trials.
-The modules hosted within the above courses are listed in the handbook for the neuroimaging BIME10009 elective course.
-(See http://www.ed.ac.uk/clinical-sciences/edinburgh-imaging/education-teaching/short-courses/all-our-courses for more details on the content.)
+Since 2009 Neuroimaging had run a 10 credit elective course for the programme, using materials derived from its 180 credit, part time MSc programme.
+In the 2014-15 academic year the elective was successfully expanded to 20 credits by drawing on additional materials from the existing MSc.
+The MSc courses from which materials are drawn are: ¿Techniques and Physics¿, ¿Applications in Disease¿ and ¿Practicalities and Safety¿.
+The modules hosted within the above three courses are: Imaging Basics, Computed Tomography Basics, MR Basics, MR Spectroscopy Basics, Functional Imaging Basics, Contrast Agents & Contrast Agents safety, MR Health and Safety, Practical MR for humans, fMRI Practicalities, Data Protection, Ageing, White Matter and Cognition, Dementia, Imaging in Depression, Ageing, Brain Volume and Spectroscopy, Schizophrenia, Neurosurgery.
+(See www.neuroimage.ed.ac.uk for more details on the content.)

 Entry Requirements (not applicable to Visiting Students)